SoftwareShean/maev-assessment/README.md

 ## Prompt
 Refer to the design reference above.

-Please create the four button components in the figma design:
+Please create the Add To Cart component in the figma design:

-- Primary
-- Secondary
-- Tertiary
-- Add To Cart
+- The button should take all necessary data as props (cta, price, etc...)
+- The button should be able to handle async state (loading, error, success)

 ## When you are finished, please push it to a new github repo